Meeting the peaks

 What’s being done now to keep the lights on in the future?

-In addition, the region is coming together through the Western Power Pool to create a regional resource adequacy program.
+In addition, the region is coming together through power pools/markets to create a regional resource adequacy program.
 This program will address the segmented nature of the region’s power grid, where many different entities are responsible for different portions of the grid and have historically done resource planning on an individual basis.
 By coming together, we can define how much readily available power is needed in the region to meet future demand and look for ways to be more efficient with our existing resources, such as by sharing capacity so that we could use a surplus in one area to serve a deficit in another.

 By addressing the issue of resource adequacy now, the Northwest is on the right path to meet the energy needs of the future.